geodesicraft/.github/profile/README.md

-**Geodesicraft** is a suite of tools for creating and understanding geodesic domes.
+**Geodesicraft** is a suite of tools for generating and understanding geodesic domes.

 ### Web Interface
 A tool to visualize domes and change their geometry.